How Rachel Lindsay Plans to Feel ''Powerful and Sexy'' on Wedding Day

 The former Bachelorette told E!
 News she was originally planning on wearing pants on her big day since she "wanted to feel powerful and sexy," but has since changed her mind.
 "Bryan, he says he doesn't care, but I really think he does, he wants to see me in a dress and so we are going to compromise," the bride-to-be explained.

-To achieve the blend of businesswoman and bridal beauty Rachel desires, she says she is looking to Kaley Cuoco for inspiration.
+To achieve the blend of businesswoman and bridal beauty Rachel desires, she says she and Randi Rahm, of the Randi Rahm Atelier, are looking to Kaley Cuoco for inspiration.
 She said, "I thought that the dress was beautiful.
 It had this sheer, it had the beading, it had a cape.
 I thought it was gorgeous."

 Grizz Lee